Esmaeli/Link-Crawler-.NET/README.md

-# Link-Crawler-.NET
+# Link Crawler .NET

-Webpage Link Crawler is a lightweight C# Console Application designed to quickly extract and save links from a single webpage.
+Link Crawler is a lightweight C# Console Application designed to quickly extract and save links from a single webpage.
 It utilizes HtmlAgilityPack for efficient HTML parsing.

 ## Usage